 Video has come a long way since the age of magnetic tapes, and it’s time to make sure you’re using the best format for viewing video content on your site.
 Embedding videos makes it easy to connect and digest your content.
 Give your visitors the opportunity to watch full-screen, and it’s an immersive experience.

 An integrated YouTube or Vimeo player works well in many situations.
-But if you want more control over your video player, the HTML5 video tag is your solution.
+But if you want more control over your website video player, the HTML5 video tag is your solution.
 The video tag only works with certain file formats: MP4, OGV, WebM, and WebVTT, and each format has at least one good reason to use it.

 MPEG-4 is the HTML5-compatible file format that has been around the longest.
 Version 1 debuted in 2001 as one of the first digital video file formats.
 As digital data began to replace mechanical video cassettes, MPEG-4 became a very popular file format.
 However, its extension means that it was not designed for the Internet of today and tomorrow.
 The most intelligent phone available in 2001 was the Kyocera 6035 from Palm, and one of the best selling points was surfing the Internet (limited).